YaboWangCS/ARTS-Framework/README.md

 Note on Project Status (March 2026):
 This repository contains the foundation of the ARTS framework (v1.0) developed during my Honours stage.

 Recent Update: The project has now evolved into ARTS 2.0, featuring a significantly expanded codebase (~60k LOC) and an integrated Z3-verified JIT compiler.
-A new manuscript detailing these advancements has been completed and is currently under submission for NeurIPS 2026.
+A new manuscript detailing ARTS v2.0 (incorporating Z3 formal verification and analyzing System 2 architectures) is currently in preparation for a journal/conference submission..
 For the latest research findings, please refer to the latest PDF manuscript attached to my application.
 ---

 [![Watch the Demo](assets/demo_thumbnail.png)](https://youtu.be/Los9ZUekuf0)